TwitterFacebook

 DPO

-DPO thrusters for the Soyuz MS spacecraft during pre-launch processing.
+DPO thrusters for the Soyuz MS spacecraft during assembly.

 Next chapter: Soyuz MS: Power supply system